The Path to a better future is right in front of you

 Master of Science in Architecture

 From urban planning to interior design, many professions today benefit from in-depth study of architecture.
 If you want to enrich your knowledge of the field but don’t plan to pursue architectural licensing, consider a Master of Science in Architecture.
-Students with a bachelor’s degree in any field may apply.
+Students with a bachelor’s degree in architecture or any other field may apply for this program.
+The program typically requires one to two years of full-time study to achieve 45 required credits.

-Please note that the Master of Architecture II is not a professional degree and is not recognized and/or accredited by the National Architectural Accrediting Board (NAAB).
+Please note that the Master of Science in Architecture is not a professional degree and is not recognized and/or accredited by the National Architectural Accrediting Board (NAAB).
+For complete details on programmatic accreditation, please refer to Accreditation and Memberships.

 Locale: Large City